pbloem/dontmail.it/index.md

 If the link goes to a third party, some company that you don't know, then we have a problem.
 The company is asking you to pay without every giving you the opportunity to check who you're actually talking to. **Don't use the email link to pay**.

+When in doubt, don't make an online payment unless at some point, you can check who is providing the payment details.
+The only way to do that is to go to their website, with their URL, and to check for the padlock icon.
+Once you've done that, any information you see comes from the company you're paying, and you can trust that any links they give you are safe, even if they then redirect to another website.

 ## People tell me never to click any links in emails, period.
 How is this different?

 Clicking a link in an email you don't understand is indeed very unsafe.
 The reason for this is that when a security bug crops up in a browser, scammers will try to send people to specially crafted sites that exploit the bug.